getzola/zola/docs/content/themes/adidoks/index.md

 # Zola Theme AdiDoks

-AdiDoks is a mordern documentation theme, which is a port of the Hugo theme [Doks](https://github.com/h-enk/doks) for Zola.
+AdiDoks is a modern documentation theme, which is a port of the Hugo theme [Doks](https://github.com/h-enk/doks) for Zola.

 ## Demo